 Basic Policies for All Summer Camps:

 - Absence: If your child is not able to attend on a particular day, please let us know promptly so the class is not delayed waiting for your child’s arrival.
-You can email firstname.lastname@example.org or call 302-413-5078
+Email us at AshlandPrograms@DelNature.Org or call us at 302.239.2334 Ext.
+1003.

-- Non-Parent Pick-Up: Add authorized pick-up people to your child’s file during registration.
-After registration, authorized pick up people can be added through a simple form that can be picked-up in car line.
+- Non-Parent Pick-Up: Add authorized pick up people to your childs file during registration.
+After registration, authorized pick up people can be added through our front desk.
 ID’s will be checked at pick up.

 - Inclement Weather at Pick-Up: In case of heavy rain or thunderstorms please stay in your car until the storm abates.
-We will keep children in a safe, dry place during inclement weather.
-We may alternate drop-off/pick-up plans as needed.
-You will be communicated by either email or on-site staff member.
+We will keep the campers in a safe, dry place during inclement weather and staff will then bring the campers out for pick up.
 Please note this may result in late pick up.
 Parents who cannot wait out the thunderstorm at pick up are welcome to pick up their child early.

 - Road Closures: During the summer, construction and road closures happen.
 We will do our best to alert you of these as we become aware of them.
 Updates will be posted on our website and the DelNature Facebook page.

 - Lunch & Snacks – Campers should bring water, lunch and snacks.
 If refrigeration is needed, campers will be asked to use an “Igloo” or similar personal lunch box with a cold pack.
-Water bottles can be refilled at camp sinks.
+Water bottles can be refilled at the water fountain.

 - All allergies (food or other), emotional, physical, and behavioral exceptionalities, restrictions, or medical needs must be listed on your child’s registration form, so that we can ensure they have a safe and quality camp experience.
 Bring any medications labeled and in a Ziploc bag when you drop off your child.
 Medications must be accompanied with a Parent Permission Form for Medication.
 Medications must be handed to a staff member at check-in on Monday morning.